Subdivergence-free gluings of trees: Introduction

 We say a gluing of $t_1$ and $t_2$ has a \emph{subdivergence} if it has a 2-edge cut with the property that $t_1$ and $t_2$ each contain one edge of the cut as a non-leaf edge and one of the components of the cut doesn't contain a root vertex.
+In the tanglegram literature, this notion is called \emph{irreducibility} \cite{ralaivaosaona_et_al:LIPIcs.AofA.2018.32, BLACK2023102550}.
 For example, Figure \ref{fig:subdivergence} is an example of a gluing with a subdivergence, while Figure \ref{fig:gluing_trees_finished} is a subdivergence-free gluing.

 We are interested in how many subdivergence-free gluings a pair of trees has. \begin{definition} Given a pair $t_1$ and $t_2$ of rooted trees with the same number of leaves define

 to be the number of subdivergence-free gluings of $t_1$ and $t_2$. \end{definition}